RayHao2/NLP-Final-Project-MEMIT/README.md

-# NLP Final Project: MEMIT on Qwen-R1
+# NLP Final Project: Knowledge Editing

 This repository contains our project on updating factual knowledge in large language models.
 The repository includes work on retrieval-augmented generation